paepke/pyramid_epfl/docs/installation.rst

 Quickstart
 ==========

-You need "python", "virtualenv" and "pip" installed.
+You need

+- "python" (should be already on your box)
+- "virtualenv" (sudo apt-get install python-virtualenv)
+- "pip" (sudo apt-get install python-pip)
+- "curl" (sudo apt-get install libcurl4-gnutls-dev)

+installed.

 Open a shell in your Linux box and...